MurderAxolotl/Fritz-for-Discord/README.md

 `scripts/api/discord.py`: an up-to-date and easy to use API wrapper for extremely common use-cases.
 Designed to fill the gaps of PyCord; it is NOT a replacement for PyCord

-[1] - By default, the bot will take measures to reduce disk IO.
-This means that lyrics are only cached when the bot starts.\
-To change this behaviour, open `shared.py` and set `REDUCE_DISK_READS` to `False`.
-This will cause the lyrics to be re-cached on EVERY SINGLE MESSAGE EVENT, meaning you get drag-and-drop support :3 (and also a destroyed disk...)

 ### Command Documentation

 To get a list of all commands, use Fritz's `help` slash command